Aaron408/tourist_app_arroyo_seco/pwa/README.md

-# Xi'oi Gourmet - PWA 🍽️
+# Xi'oi Gourmet - PWA

 > Progressive web platform for gastronomic and cultural tourism in Arroyo Seco, Querétaro

-## 📖 Description
+## Description

 Xi'oi Gourmet is a progressive web application (PWA) that connects travelers with authentic culinary experiences from the Sierra Gorda, preserving and disseminating the gastronomic heritage of the Pame culture.
 The platform offers access to traditional recipes, local restaurant directory, native ingredients, ancestral culinary techniques, and cultural events.

 **Xi'oi** means "Pame" in the native language - uniting identity + food = "The Pame flavor".

-## ✨ Key Features
+## Key Features

-- 🌐 **Complete Offline Functionality** - Access recipes, locations, and cultural information without connection
+- **Offline Functionality** - Access recipes, locations, and cultural information without connection
-- 🗺️ **Interactive Flavor Route** - Geolocated maps of restaurants and traditional inns
+- **Interactive Flavor Route** - Geolocated maps of restaurants and traditional inns
-- 🌍 **Multilingual** - Content in Spanish, English, and Pame
+- **Multilingual** - Content in Spanish, English, and Pame
-- 👨‍🍳 **Traditional Recipe Catalog** - Documented with cultural rigor and validated by local communities
+- **Traditional Recipe Catalog** - Documented with cultural rigor and validated by local communities
-- 📚 **Native Ingredients Database** - With properties, history, and traditional uses
+- **Native Ingredients Database** - With properties, history, and traditional uses
-- 🎓 **Cultural Workshops** - Book and participate in immersive culinary experiences
+- **Cultural Workshops** - Book and participate in immersive culinary experiences
-- 🔍 **Smart Search** - Find dishes by ingredients, techniques, or region
+- **Smart Search** - Find dishes by ingredients, techniques, or region
-- 📱 **Responsive Design** - Adapted for mobile, tablets, and desktop
+- **Responsive Design** - Adapted for mobile, tablets, and desktop

-## 🛠️ Technologies
+## Technologies

 - **React 19.1.1** - User interface library
 - **Vite 7.1.7** - Fast build tool